nsbno/spor/.changeset/wet-queens-joke.md

 "@vygruppen/spor-react": major
 ---

+Breaking change: Accordion

-Accordion: Size prop is removed and will no longer work.
-Sizes are decided from responsiveness (sm on mobile, md on desktop).
+The size prop is no longer supported, and replaced by responsive sizes (sm on mobile, md on desktop).

+The sizing will happen automatically according to breakpoints.